drthaodao3101/3D-HNSeg/DATASET.md

 # 3D-HNSeg Dataset

-`3D-HNSeg` is a 3D head-and-neck CT segmentation dataset used to train and evaluate the Brain-Mamba model in this repository.
+`3D-HNSeg` is a 3D head-and-neck CT segmentation dataset used to train and evaluate the TD-Mamba model in this repository.
 It contains **204 contrast CT volumes** with voxel-wise annotations of three head-and-neck lesion types: **abscess**, **tumor**, and **cyst**.

 ## 1. Data access

-The raw CT volumes and annotation masks used in this project are clinical data collected from **Thống Nhất Hospital** and are **not distributed in this repository**.
-They contain protected patient information and can only be shared on reasonable request for research purposes.

-The dataset (after de-identification) and the training/inference source code will be released through the project repository:
+The dataset documentation and source code are available at the project repository:

 **https://github.com/drthaodao3101/3D-HNSeg**

-Until the public release, please contact the maintainer to request access to the data.
+The repository provides directory organization and file-format descriptions, label definitions, the fixed cross-validation split manifest, preprocessing/normalization procedures, and licensing/terms of use for the released code and documentation (see below, and README.md for environment setup and training/inference/evaluation commands).

+The raw CT volumes and annotation masks are clinical data collected from **Thống Nhất Hospital** and contain protected patient information; they are **not redistributed directly in this repository**.
+Access to the de-identified imaging data is available on reasonable request for research purposes, in accordance with the applicable institutional and ethical data-sharing requirements — please contact the maintainer.

 ## 2. Cohort summary